-In order to receive discovery and user data, it is necessary to configure the DomainParticipantQos. discovery.enabled\transports sequence.
-This is a sequence of transport addresses to listen for discovery data on, and is sent as part of the participant announcements.
+In order to receive discovery and user data, it is necessary to configure the DomainParticipantQos. discovery.enabled_transports sequence.
+This is a sequence of transport addresses to listen for discovery data on, and is sent as part of the participant annoucements.
 Other DomainParticipants will send to these addresses.